...

 It boosts productivity (especially in the workplace)

-As a part of the audience, after spending time listening to a speaker talk all day, especially when you have the option to leave but stay, a minute presentation thank you would suffice.
+As a part of the audience, after listening to a speaker talk all day, especially when you can leave but stay, a minute presentation thank you would suffice.

 It’s no secret that some presenters do not say thank you after their speech, so what do you gain by thanking your audience?